Safe, Comfortable Tooth Extractions

 -

-When teeth are too crowded and removal of one or more teeth is necessary to ensure the success of orthodontic treatment
+When teeth are too crowded and the removal of one or more teeth is necessary to ensure the success of orthodontic treatment

 -